Moondogs (professional wrestling): Origins

 The Moondog gimmick in wrestling was born in 1973 when Lonnie Mayne became Moondog Mayne in the World Wide Wrestling Federation.
 He continued using the gimmick in Portland, Texas, California and Georgia.
-He died in 1978 after being struck by car.
+He died in 1978 after an automobile accident.

+World Wrestling Federation (1980–1987)

 In 1980, Moondog Hawkins wrestled in the WWF, in which the gimmick was short-lived.
 Hawkins became Moondog Rex.

-World Wrestling Federation (1980–1987)

 Moondog Rex and Moondog King joined the World Wrestling Federation (WWF) in October 1980, where they defeated Rick Martel and Tony Garea for the WWF Tag Team Championship.
 After winning the title, Moondog King was replaced by Moondog Spot after King—a Canadian—was denied entry into the United States in 1981.
 Rex and Spot's gimmick consisted of them carrying chewed up bones to the ring and wearing cut-off blue jeans.
 While in the WWF, the Moondogs feuded with Tony Garea, Rick Martel, Bob Backlund, Ivan Putski, Pat Patterson, and the Wild Samoans.

 In 1984, on an episode of Maple Leaf Wrestling, Moondog Rex earned a WWF Championship title shot against Hulk Hogan.
 In 1987, Rex was repackaged as Smash of Demolition, along with Ax.
 However, fans easily recognized him and gave him chants of "Moondog," leading to him being quickly replaced by Barry Darsow.
 Rex and Spot then teamed together until 1990 in various promotions.